mturk/svcbatch/README.md

   **Notice**

-  This option is mutually exclusive with `q` optiom.
+  This option is mutually exclusive with `q` option.
   If this option is defined together with the mentioned option, the service will fail to start, and write an error message to the Windows Event log.